Bystroushaak/tinySelfEE/README.rst

 tinySelfEE is an experimental programming language inspired by the `Self lang <http://www.selflanguage.org/>`_, with the emphasis on the word *experimental*.

+This specific repository is a rewrite of my original [tinySelf project](https://github.com/Bystroushaak/tinySelf) implemented in RPython (see |TODO| for reasons).

 I would like something like the glasswork rack you know from the chemistry pictures, but for computation.

 .. image:: docs/self_analogy.png